 Our monuments, museums, and reminders of major events in our history are important and should be cared for.
 That is not a political statement it is an understanding that those who do not learn history are doomed to repeat it.

-Day Three: going to the water
+Day Three: Going to the Water

-From the company website you learn:
+From the company website, you learn:

 Part I: Oak Alley Plantation Tour

-The Oak Alley Plantation is located 70 miles or about 1 hour 10 minutes from the French Quarter.
-The pickup begins at 8:15am.
+The Oak Alley Plantation is located 70 miles or about 1 hour and 10 minutes from the French Quarter.
+The pickup begins at 8:15 am.
 We use our sister company, “Alert Transportation” for the ground transportation service.
-The driver goes hotel to hotel for the pickup service.
+The driver goes from hotel to hotel for the pickup service.
 We ask that you allow us up to 30 minutes for the pickup service.
-Pick up will be curbside of your hotel.
+Pick-up will be curbside of your hotel.
 You will spend approximately 2 hours at the plantation.
 The house tour will be about 35 minutes in length.
 The Oak Alley plantation house tour is provided by plantation tour guides.
 The remainder of your time will be spent on self-exploration of the grounds.
 If you use your time wisely, you can grab a sandwich at the gift shop for lunch and still have time to walk the grounds.
 Our sister company, “Alert Transportation” will then bring you to the swamp tour dock for your next adventure.

 Part 2: Small Airboat Swamp Tour

 Small airboats go faster and a little more intimate with a smaller group.
-On this tour, you will experience the best of both: an informative swamp tour and high-speed thrill airboat ride.
+On this tour, you will experience the best of both: an informative swamp tour and a high-speed thrill airboat ride.
 You will travel at high speeds in the airboat, then slow down and stop for pictures.
-Your Captain will give you a tour of a lifetime explaining the culture, animals, and the swamps.
+Your Captain will give you a tour of a lifetime explaining the culture, animals, and swamps.
 You may even experience a close encounter with some of the local swamp life.
-You will return to your hotel around 5:00pm.
+You will return to your hotel around 5:00 pm.

-Their website description I just shared does a great job of explaining what to expect.
+The website description I just shared does a great job of explaining what to expect.
 Especially from a timeline perspective.
 This combination tour is an ideal way to get a true feeling about the past, and have some fun in the process.
 The airboat ride was a ball, and the plantation was a glimpse of old-world wealth that few can imagine.

 Steamboat Cruise and Dinner

-I arrived back to the Plaza just in time to shower and change, then get to my last event of the day and the trip.
+I arrived back at the Plaza just in time to shower and change, then get to my last event of the day and the trip.
 A steamboat cruise and dinner on the water in a true paddlewheel steamboat.

 I chose to go all in and do the dinner with the cruise, but you can opt for just the cruise itself.
 Though if you see the buffet, you will probably kick yourself for doing so.

-My meal was great, and the ride was slow paced fun on the water that was a joy to experience.
+My meal was great, and the ride was slow-paced fun on the water that was a joy to experience.
 I had been on this very cruise on my last trip except that it was brunch on a Sunday and that food was even better.

 This trip to New Orleans was now coming to an end.
 But I would certainly stay at the Plaza again it was an amazing location, and thanks to TZort and tremendous value.